JBnkn/4369-programming-for-data-analytics/README.md

 Key aspects of the project include:
 - Analyzing bike station data and identifying peak usage times.
-- Visualizing data on a map to illustrate bike station locations and performance.
+- Visualising data on a map to illustrate bike station locations and performance.
 - Leveraging time-series analysis to explore patterns in bike availability and demand.

 ### Modules Used